Christ Church (Moscow, Idaho): Local influence

 Dating back to 2019, the church's leader, Douglas Wilson, has stated that the church aims to "make Moscow a Christian town", and favors "theocracy" as opposed to "civil governments, [which] are in necessary degrees satanic, demonic, and influenced by the god of this world, who is the devil".
 In a November 2021 investigation, The Guardian argued that "Church figures have browbeaten elected officials over Covid restrictions, built powerful institutions in parallel to secular government, harassed perceived opponents, and accumulated land and businesses in pursuit of a long-term goal of transforming America into a nation ruled according to its own, ultra-conservative moral precepts".
 Said parallel institutions include "educational institutions, publishing houses, churches, and national associations".
 Many of these institutions, including New Saint Andrews College, are run by members of Wilson's family.
 One of the founders of the college served as the former chief executive of the town's largest private employer, EMSI, which has hired about 10% of all of the college's total graduates since the school's inception.
 A local businessman, who spoke anonymously to The Guardian, said that the church had a large footprint in Moscow's downtown, and alleged that church members was attempting to attract new members to the town through a large development project planned by a church elder.

 Queen's University Belfast professor of history Crawford Gribben notes that Christ Church has made "very little impact on local politics", and that Moscow is not yet a Christian town.

+Washington, D.C., church plant

+229½ Pennsylvania Avenue SE is the location of a Washington church plant of Christ Church.

+In 2025, Christ Church planted a location in Washington, D.C.
+The D.C. church was initially served by a rotating set of pastors from Christ Church and the CREC until it "particularizes" as a standalone congregation with its own local leaders.
+The congregation met in space on Pennsylvania Avenue on Capitol Hill owned by the Conservative Partnership Institute.

+Defense Secretary Pete Hegseth, who is affiliated with a CREC congregation, attended its first service, which attracted 200 worshipers.
+The church plant has been the object of repeated protests by William Kelly, who participated in disruption of a service at Cities Church in Minneapolis in January 2026.